Thanks to Simon Jervis and Lenka Cathersides for this research.

 Section B consisted of men who had completed their service in the regular army and were serving their normal period (usually five years) on reserve.
 Section B reservists could only be summoned in the event of general mobilisation.
 Men were paid 3 shillings and 6 pence a week

 The 1st Battalion Dorsetshire Regiment was, before mobilisation, stationed at Belfast as part of the 15th Brigade of the 5th Division.

-Sidney was mobilised at Dorchester on the 5th of August 1914 .
-On the 27th of August he was posted to France.
-The Battalion landed at Havre France already on August 16th.
-From the 27th of August 1914 to the 22nd of October 1914, a mere 57 days, he served as part of the Expeditionary Force abroad.
+Sidney was mobilised at Dorchester on 5th August 1914 .
+On 27th August he was posted to France.
+The Battalion had landed at Havre France on August 16th.
+From 27th August 1914 to 22nd October 1914, a mere 57 days, he served as part of the Expeditionary Force abroad.
 Altogether he was in the Army for ten years and 271 days.

-On the 22nd of October 1914, Sidney was reported missing.
+On 22nd October 1914, Sidney was reported missing.
 He was very likely killed during the German attack on the 5th Division at the village of Violaines on the morning of the 22nd.
 He was 30 years old.
 On 24th March 1916 the Army Council decided that Sidney John Foot was to be regarded for official purposes as having died on or since 22nd of October 1914 in Flanders.